Saving All My Love for You: Covers and samples

+Celine Dion (pictured in 2008) covered the song live early in her career.

 Ever since Houston's rendition of the song became a hit in 1985, it has been covered by numerous artists over the years, including foreign-language covers, as well as covered by jazz instrumentalists such as Dave Stahl.
+A teenage Céline Dion covered the Houston rendition on Canadian television in 1986.

-Sevyn Streeter interpolated the ballad for her 2016 single, "My Love for You".
-Four years later, in 2020, fellow R&B singer Tamar Braxton sampled the song for her ballad, "Crazy Kind of Love".
+Sevyn Streeter interpolated the ballad for her 2016 single, "My Love for You" on her album Girl Disrupted.
+In 2020, R&B singer Tamar Braxton sampled the song for her ballad "Crazy Kind of Love" for the soundtrack of the film True to the Game 2: Gena's Story.
 For the song's accompanying music video, Braxton is seen wearing a headband around her hair and a full piece bodysuit with her initials of her name similar to an outfit Houston wore on the music video to her 1990 hit, "All the Man That I Need".

-The song was performed twice in different episodes of the sitcom, Family Matters by its co-stars Jaleel White and Kellie Shanygne Williams.
-For the 2012 Glee tribute episode dedicated to Houston, "Dance with Somebody", the song is performed by Samuel Larsen and Dianna Agron.
+The song was performed twice in different episodes of the sitcom, Family Matters by Steve Urkel (Jaleel White) and Laura Winslow (Kellie Shanygne Williams).
+For the 2012 Glee season three tribute episode dedicated to Houston, "Dance with Somebody", the song is performed by Joe Hart (Samuel Larsen) and Quinn Fabray (Dianna Agron).

 Other prominent covers come from Will Downing, Dami Im, Helena Vondráčková and Glennis Grace.

 Awards and accolades

 "Saving All My Love for You" earned Houston her first Grammy Award for Best Female Pop Vocal Performance in 1986; she also won the American Music Award for Favorite R&B/Soul Video for the song.
 It has subsequently entered lists of her best songs.
 While listing her "25 Best Songs", editors from Entertainment Weekly placed the song at number 21, writing that, "The stuff that's been piped into thousands of dentist offices, it was also her first No. 1 hit."
 Rolling Stone ranked the song the fifth best Whitney Houston song ever among its readers.
 In their list of 15 essential Whitney Houston songs, The A.V.
 Club ranked the song second place, writing that the song "established Houston as a unique vocal powerhouse, someone built for capturing the highest highs and lowest lows of emotion."
 BET placed the song at number 7 on their "40 Best Whitney Houston Songs", writing that, "The song has it all: her breathy come-ons, her trademark epic high notes, her delicate runs."
 Kelley L. Carter of MTV also listed the track on their "Whitney Houston's Top 10 Songs", complimenting the singer for "taking an already-recorded song and giving it new life."
+The Guardian ranked the song Houston's eleventh best, writing that despite the song's theme of infidelity, was "notable" for its "lack of raunch", writing, "it's a song about wistful sadness — realism battling with expectation you know it's gonna be deflated."